-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity □ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = =/-5% Other Specify: Annually Stratified Describe Group:

-Medicaid Agency's Medical Management Contractor

-Continu Ongoin Other Specify:

-Other Specify :

-Data Aggregation and Anal Responsible Party for data aggregation and analysis (a that applies): l f data aggregation and ek each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agenc y □ Weekly -
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly 7
+Operating Agency Monthly

-☐ Sub-State Entity ⊠ Quarter ly
+Sub-State Entity Quarterly

-Other Specify: ☐ Annuall y
+Other Specify: Annually

-□ Continu ously and Ongoing
+Continuously and Ongoing

 Other Specify:

-licable, in the textbox below pr nal information on the strategram, including frequency and
+ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-$\textbf{i.} \ Describe \ the \ States \ method \ for \ addressing \ individual \ problems \ as \ they \ are \ discovered. \ Include \ information$ regarding responsible parties and GENERAL methods for problem correction.
+i.
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.